flyingkukri/countexex/README.md

                                         importance calculation.
   -s [ --safetyPrec ] arg (=16)         Set the precision for the safety
                                         property bound.
+  -o [ --optimizer ] arg (=smt)         Choose the method for computing the
+                                        permissive strategy: smt or milp.
+Note
+                                        that for MILP, you need to have Gurobi installed.
 ```

 ### Input format